LFP battery technology: why lithium iron phosphate is winning

 - 100% depth of discharge: LFP can be fully discharged without damage, unlike NMC which benefits from partial cycling

-This longevity advantage is particularly valuable in Perth's climate, where high ambient temperatures can accelerate battery degradation.
-LFP's thermal stability means it maintains performance better in hot conditions than NMC chemistry.
+This matters in Perth's climate, where high ambient temperatures speed up battery degradation.
+LFP's thermal stability means it holds performance better in heat than NMC chemistry.

 Advanced carbon coating techniques improve electrical conductivity of LFP cathodes, addressing one of the chemistry's historical weaknesses.
 This enhancement allows for higher charge and discharge rates without compromising safety or longevity.